Lifelong Wellness

 Begin in an upright position with your legs hip-width apart, holding a dumbbell in each hand.
 Maintain good alignment with your head, shoulders, hips, and legs.
 Tighten your core, then slightly bend your knees and pivot through your hips to bend your upper body forward, ideally parallel to the floor.
 Raise back up, then pull your arms around in a rowing motion, keeping your elbows 30 to 45 degrees away from your body.
 Repeat the movement.

-Deadlift to Row1
+Deadlift to Row

 Start with 1 set of 5-10 repetitions.